 Updating state tax withholding forms

-Your employees may want to adjust their withholding allowances on their state W-4 after completing the original form.
-For example, an employee may get married or divorced, add or remove a dependent, or go through another life event that affects their claims.
+Your employees may want to adjust their withholding on their state W-4 after completing the original form.
+For example, an employee may get married or divorced, add or remove a dependent, or go through another life event that affects their withholding.

 Employees can update their state tax withholding forms throughout the year.
 Be sure to collect their updated state tax forms for your records and adjust your payroll.